Therapeutic Riding Staff

 Born and raised in San Diego, Gretchen began riding and showing locally in the hunter and equitation divisions at age 12.
 She spent all her junior years riding and working at BlackLand Farm, formerly located in Bonita.
 As a working student she assisted in horse care and preparing students for lessons.
 She even traveled with BlackLand Farm owner Sally Black up and down the California coast as a groom for the farm’s outstanding Hunter Breeding division horses.
 Upon graduation from high school, she attended Virginia Intermont College in Bristol, VA.
 During summer and winter breaks, she would return to San Diego to teach camps and beginner riding lessons at a riding school in Rancho Bernardo.
 At VI, she also competed on the school’s IHSA team.
 In 1996, she graduated with a B.A. in Business Management, with a minor in Equine Studies, and the next year married Drew Davis, whom she met while at school.
 She worked as assistant barn manager and instructor at Webb Valley Ranch, a 40 acre facility in northeast Tennessee until returning home to San Diego in 2000.

 Immediately upon return to San Diego, she began working with Sally Black, this time at North Coast Equestrian Park, a boarding stable and riding school in Encinitas, first as an instructor, then as Riding School Director.
-It was during this time that she met future HWAC Therapeutic Riding Manager Alicia Roe, when Alicia worked for the North Coast riding school as an instructor.
 After nine rewarding years with North Coast, Gretchen decided it was time to step into a position that would allow her to spend more time with Drew, and their two children, Annie and Molly.
-Upon speaking with Alicia, she learned that HWAC would soon be in need of a full-time instructor and administrative assistant.
+Upon speaking with Alicia, she learned that the Center would soon be in need of a full-time instructor and administrative assistant.
 Excited by a new challenge that would allow her to still utilize her 15 years of teaching experience, Gretchen began volunteering with the therapeutic riding program and started the process to become a PATH Intl.
 Registered Certified Instructor.
-She passed her certification in June of 2009, and began working full time for HWAC in August of 2009.
+She passed her certification in June of 2009, and began working for the Center full time in August of 2009.
 The students have been fun and rewarding, and she is so happy to be a part of the therapeutic riding team!

 Gina Gregory joined the staff of the therapeutic riding program in the spring of 2013.
 She grew up with horses, including caring for them at home and showing both English and Western.
 She currently rides for several private horse owners in the Rancho Santa Fe area, helping them keep their horses exercised and well-trained.
 She also has two horses of her own, Jagger and Neytiri, that she enjoys riding and working with.
 Gina has a strong background working with individuals with special needs, and is certified both as a Medical Assistant and a CNA.
 She’s been very enthusiastic about the therapeutic riding clients, volunteers, and horses right from the beginning.
 In October of 2013, Gina attended the PATH instructor workshop, and achieved her Registered Level Instructor certification with flying colors.